i7242/i7242.github.io/pages/retry_macro.md

 +++
 @def tags = ["julia", "macro"]

-# Retry failed request by Julia Macro
+# Retry failed request by Julia macro

 When build micro services, we call many dependencies to gather data.
 Most of the time we will have 3 times of exponential backoff retry.
 In Java, we can create an annotation like `@Retry` to enable auto retry when `RetryableException` was thrown.